Rose Parade: Grand Marshal

-Rose Queen and Royal Court
+Rose Queen and Rose Court

-Each September, some 1,000 young women (and a few young men) between the ages of 17 and 25 interview to serve as a member of the Tournament of Roses Royal Court[1].
+Each September, some 1,000 young women (and a few young men) between the ages of 17 and 25 interview to serve as a member of the Tournament of Roses Rose Court.
 The Pasadena Tournament of Roses administers a selection process to determine which greater Pasadena-area young women will have the honor of being crowned Queen of the Tournament of Roses, or more commonly known as "Rose Queen."
-In addition to one Rose Queen, six Rose Princesses will also be selected to make up the Royal Court.
-The Royal Court will then ride on a specially-designed float in the Rose Parade and will also preside over the Rose Bowl Game.
-The Royal Court will also attend over one hundred events in the Southern California area as ambassadors of the Tournament of Roses.
+In addition to one Rose Queen, six Rose Princesses will also be selected to make up the Rose Court.
+The Rose Court will then ride on a specially designed float in the Rose Parade and will also preside over the Rose Bowl Game.
+The Rose Court will also attend over one hundred events in the Southern California area as ambassadors of the Tournament of Roses.

+Residency for the Rose Queen and Court hopefuls include the Pasadena City College district and starting with the 2025 Rose Parade and thereafter, the cities of Alhambra and San Gabriel and the Los Angeles neighborhoods of Eagle Rock, Highland Park, Monterey Hills and El Sereno, which are served by the Los Angeles Community College District.